Altay Bayındır: Manchester United

 On 1 September 2023, Bayındır joined Premier League club Manchester United on an initial four-year deal, with an option to extend his contract for a further season, making him the first Turkish player to sign for the club.
 The transfer fee was reported to be £4.3 million.
 He made his debut on 28 January 2024 in a 4–2 away win against Newport County in the FA Cup.

 Bayındır was named as the starting goalkeeper for the FA Cup match against Arsenal on 12 January 2025, where he made a crucial save from Martin Ødegaard's penalty on the 72nd minute.
 The match headed to the penalty shoot-out after a 1–1 draw after playing for 120 minutes.
 He made a crucial save against Kai Havertz's attempt as Manchester United made it to the fourth round.
 He was awarded as the Man of the Match after his performance.

 On 13 April 2025, Bayındır was named in the starting line-up for Manchester United's clash vs Newcastle United as number 1, being his first Premier League match for the club.
 The game ended 4–1 to Newcastle, with goals from Sandro Tonali, Alejandro Garnacho, Harvey Barnes and Bruno Guimarães.

+Bayındır started the 2025–26 season ahead of previous first-choice goalkeeper André Onana, who was ultimately loaned out to Trabzonspor.
+Bayındır eventually returned to a backup role in October, after the emergence of Senne Lammens as United's first-choice goalkeeper.

+Loan to Celta Vigo

+On 7 August 2026, Bayındır joined La Liga club Celta Vigo on a season long loan.